princeton-nlp/LM-BFF/README.md

 * `mapping`: Label word mapping for prompt-based fine-tuning.
 It is a string of dictionary indicating the mapping from label names to label words. **NOTE**: For RoBERTa, the model will automatically add space before the word.
 See the paper appendix for details.
 * `num_sample`: When using demonstrations during inference, the number of samples for each input query.
 Say `num_sample`=16, then we sample 16 different sets of demonstrations for one input, do the forward seperately, and average the logits for all 16 samples as the final prediction.

+Also, this codebase supports BERT-series and RoBERTa-series pre-trained models in Huggingface's `transformers`.
+You can check [Huggingface's website](https://huggingface.co/models) for available models and pass models with a "bert" or "roberta" in their names to `--model_name_or_path`.
+Some examples would be `bert-base-uncased`, `bert-large-uncased`, `roberta-base`, `roberta-large`, etc.

 To easily run our experiments, you can also use `run_experiment.sh` (this command runs prompt-based fine-tuning with demonstrations, no filtering, manual prompt):

 ```bash